 For your second day in the Danish capital, visit one of the must-see attractions, The Church of Our Saviour.

 Obviously, the weather needs to corporate to achieve the best views.
 I was lucky enough to have no rain, but it was very cloudy.
 It is the perfect way to get an overview of this incredible city.

 The Church of Our Saviour is located in the Christianshavn neighborhood, right next to the Freetown Christiania.
 It’s here I found the best view of Copenhagen.
 The Church of Our Saviour, a red brick church with what looks like a corkscrew on top.

 After climbing to see Copenhagen from above, it’s time to go to the ground and experience it by boat on this canal tour!
 This canal cruise of Copenhagen is the best way to see the most famous sites such as The Little Mermaid Statue.

 If the weather isn’t cooperating or you just aren’t interested in being in a boat, I will suggest this bus tour.

-- The architecture in Copenhagen is beautiful as if you are walking through a fairy tale written by the Danish author, Hans Christian Andersen.
-Spending an afternoon just marveling at the quaint streets and highly detailed buildings is a great way to spend some time.
+The architecture in Copenhagen reminds me of walking through a fairy tale written by the Danish author Hans Christian Andersen.
+Spending an afternoon just marveling at the quaint streets and highly detailed beautiful buildings is a great way to spend some time.